Understanding where functions change direction

 But it's not a stationary point

-We've explored what happens when both f'(a) = 0 and f''(a) = 0 at a point x = a.
+We have explored what happens when both f'(a) = 0 and f''(a) = 0 at a point x = a.
 But what if only f''(a) = 0 while f'(a) ≠ 0?

 This is actually the typical case for inflection points!
 Points where the tangent is horizontal (f'(a) = 0) are special exceptions.